Red-I3ull/backend-illuminati-helm-argo/README.md

-# Frontend Application Helm Chart
+# Backend Application Helm Chart

 This Helm chart manages the deployment of the "Illuminati" Backend application and ArgoCD on Kubernetes.